samanjate/heft/README.md

 .
 ```

 While the code is designed to work across all platforms, the python files for compiling and running the programs are for linux-based systems.
-If you are on Windows, please use the `gcc heft.c -o heft` to create the excutable.
-The executable will take a DAG as an argument.
-Please find examples in the `examples` folder.
+If you are on Windows, please use the `gcc heft.c -o heft` to create the excutable named `heft`.
+This executable will take a DAG as an argument.
+Please find DAG examples in the `examples` folder.

 ### Output